 Children read everything from Good Night Moon to chapter books such as E.B.
 White's Charlotte's Web and J.K.
 Rowling's Harry Potter novels.
-Before he knew it, Mr. Gawrys was atop the roof during one of the coldest, snowiest days of the school year, waving to parents between interviews with local media as they picked up their children in the parking lot below.
+Before he knew it, Mr. Gawrys was atop the roof during one of the coldest, snowiest days of the school year, waving to parents between interviews with local media as Flower Church.